SEBSCHELLI/MH_SciTweets_Heuristics/README.md

 This method offers a computationally inexpensive and fully transparent way to identify scientific online discourse from a dataset of social media posts.
 It was originally developed for analyzing tweets, but can be used for all types of social media posts.
 It applies word-based heuristics (see [Technical Details](#technical-details)) to identify three different forms of scientific relevance in posts:

-- Category 1: The post contains a claim or question that can be scientifically verified
+- Category 1: The post contains a claim or question that can be scientifically verified.
-- Category 2: The post references scientific findings
+- Category 2: The post references scientific findings (via a link).
-- Category 3: The post mentions a scientific research context
+- Category 3: The post mentions a scientific research context (e.g., mention of a scientist, scientific research efforts, research findings).

 The strength of the method lies in its transparency, as it is based exclusively on rules that are understandable to humans.